 If you’re experiencing Windows 10 Update 1803 stuck at 0%, slow or failed to update issues, here’s what you can do to fix the problem and to complete the update.
-The symptom of the problem is when you try to run Windows Update to install the latest Windows 10 April v1803 update, the update process runs very slow.
+The symptom of the problem is when you try to run Windows Update to install the latest Windows 10 October 2018 Update 1809 update, the update process runs very slow.
 It’s so slow that the 1803 update seems to stuck at 0% or certain percentage when showing Windows 10 configuring update or checking for updates, and eventually failed.

 Fix: Windows 10 Update 1803 stuck at 0%, slow or failed issues

 Before you proceed to the complicated solutions below, try the following suggestions first.

 - Make sure your internet connection is stable and always on during the entire Windows 10 1803 update process.

 - Disconnect all USB and other external devices from your computer (excluding your keyboard and mouse).

 - Temporary disable your security software such as antivirus or firewall programs.

 - Patiently wait for the update to complete.
 It may take a few hours to download the entire update.